Invest in What Makes it Easy to Travel by Healthy, Active, Sustainable Modes

 TransForm recently published its vision for a regionwide bus rapid transit network.
 Now more than thirty local and regional organizations have come together to create a strategy to help shift people out of cars and into more active modes like biking and walking [PDF].

+“It’s long overdue for the Bay Area to make a transformational investment in biking, walking, and public transit, and to prioritize black and brown communities that are disproportionately impacted by traffic violence, air pollution, and lack of transportation options,” said Ginger Jui, executive director of Bike East Bay, one of the groups that helped formulate the vision.

+“Bike East Bay wants to see twenty percent of all trips in the Bay Area made by active transportation by 2050,” she added.
+“We can get there by investing in fantastic people-first infrastructure, neighborhood-based bike programs, bike education in schools, and subsidies for our youth, elders, and lowest-resource communities.
+A serious investment is what it’s going to take to stop wasting time in traffic, reduce greenhouse gas emissions, and create safe streets for everybody.”

-Their overarching goal is to get twenty percent of trips in the Bay Area made by biking or walking by 2030.
-From some perspectives, that’s an easy goal, because a large number of trips in the region are three miles or under, which are a “monumental opportunity” for switching to active modes like biking, walking, and scooting.
-The growing popularity of e-bikes make this goal even easier; the groups have found that e-bikes can comfortably replace car trips up to nine miles long.
+From some perspectives, twenty percent is an easy goal, because a large number of trips in the region are three miles or under.
+Those are a “monumental opportunity” for switching to active modes like biking, walking, and scooting.
+The growing popularity of e-bikes make this goal even easier to reach; the groups have found that e-bikes can comfortably replace car trips up to nine miles long.

 The idea is to shift 500,000 or more daily peak-hour commute trips in the region to active modes.